Are Web3 Wallets Safe?

 Not all Web3 wallets are built the same.
 Broadly, they fall into two categories:

-These are software wallets like velto that stay connected to the internet.
-They’re convenient, perfect for daily transactions, and integrate seamlessly with DeFi apps.
+These are software wallets that stay connected to the internet.
+They’re convenient, well suited for frequent transactions, and commonly used to interact with DeFi applications.

 Security Benefits of Using Web3 Wallets

 Centralized exchanges are juicy targets for hackers because they pool billions of dollars in customer funds.
 A Web3 app flips that model.
-Your funds are isolated, sitting securely on-chain, and only accessible through your private keys.
-That makes large-scale breaches far harder.
+Because assets remain under your own private keys instead of pooled on a platform, Web3 wallets remove many risks associated with centralized custody, including platform‑wide security breaches or bankruptcy.
+However, protection still depends on safe key storage and cautious use.
 In short, Web3 wallets don’t eliminate risks, but they remove the “single point of failure” problem that haunts traditional platforms.

 Risks and Vulnerabilities of Web3 Wallets

 While Web3 wallets are powerful, they’re not foolproof.
-The biggest risks usually come from human mistakes.
+Most risks come from user error or malicious social engineering.

 Fake websites or pop-ups trick users into entering their seed phrase.
 Once it’s stolen, the funds are gone forever.